 A cottage garden favorite for its easy to grow habit and ability to produce hundreds of blooms over the summer and fall.
 Excellent cut flower with up to 10 days of vase life.
 Plants grow 2-3'.
 Self-seeding biennial or hardy annual.
+Seeds must be stratified for best germination.
 Full sun.
 Hardy to zone 3.

 Black-Eyed Susan is an annual that prefers rich, well-drained soil, but will tolerate average soils.
 Choose a site with full sun to partial shade.